aimms/function-reference/elementary-computational-operations/histogram-functions/histogramdelete.rst

     *histogram\_id*
-        A scalar value representing a histogram that was previously created using the ``HistogramCreate`` procedure.
+        A scalar value representing a histogram that was previously created using the :aimms:func:`HistogramCreate` procedure.
 When the procedure returns, this *histogram_id* no longer refers to a valid histogram.

 Return Value